Reviews You Can Rely On

 Clicky thumb buttons

 Who it's best for: The TeckNet Rechargeable Ergonomic Vertical is the ideal choice for anyone who's still on the fence about investing in a vertical mouse.
+Not everyone has the same needs or preferences when it comes to ergonomics, so this mouse can be a great entry point for testing the waters.
 It has an ergonomic design that keeps your hand and wrist in a more natural, strain-free position, just like the more premium vertical mice on the market.
-Not everyone has the same needs or preferences when it comes to ergonomics, though, so this mouse can be a great entry point for testing the waters.
-Its affordability also makes it a great choice if you're simply interested in switching back and forth between a standard mouse and an ergonomic mouse throughout to relieve bit of workday fatigue.
+Its affordability also makes it a great choice if you're simply interested in switching back and forth between a standard mouse and an ergonomic mouse to relieve a bit of workday fatigue.

 Why we love it: We were very pleasantly surprised by the high-quality experience provided by this budget TeckNet mouse.
-It's capable of very accurate tracking performance, it has a nice soft-touch plastic reminiscent of more expensive mice, and it comes with a rechargeable battery, unlike other budget mice that expect you to purchase replacements.
+It's capable of very accurate tracking performance, it has a nice soft-touch plastic reminiscent of more expensive mice, and it comes with a rechargeable battery (with other budget mice, expect to purchase your own replacements).
 It also has just the right shape and angle to feel ergonomic for many types of users.
 “I would recommend this for most hand sizes,” our lead tester commented.

 Should you buy it?
 This is a quiet and adequately ergonomic mouse that is worth buying for use in any workplace, classroom, or home office.
 It can help stave off the onset of repetitive stress injuries and provide some relief from wrist-related strain, but keep in mind that it has an overly thin design compared to other vertical mice.
 A mouse with a wider design will do a better job of supporting your palm and providing hours of consistent comfort.
 At such an accessible price point, though, the TeckNet Rechargeable Ergonomic Vertical will provide more benefit per dollar than just about any other ergonomic mouse.